 EMERALD MEDICAL CENTRE (EMC) On Grid With Battery Back-up

 Energy Connections have worked together with the Emerald Medical centre and have designed and installed a 30 k watt commercial solar system that will greatly benefit the facility and on average supply half of the centres 3 phase power requirements.
-The newly renovated centre will serve the Emerald community with their mission of providing the highest standard of patient care and having their experienced staff of doctors and nurses committed to promoting health, wellbeing and disease prevention to all patients.
-The staff offers a range of services from Pathology to Allied health.
+The newly renovated centre will serve the Emerald community with their mission of providing the highest standard of patient care and having their experienced staff of doctors and nurses committed to promoting health, well being and disease prevention to all patients.
+The staff offers a range of services from Pathology to Allied Health.

-The most impressive part of the system is the battery back-up system, this comprises of 2 x Sodium Nickel Chloride (SoNick) batteries and 3 x Victron 48V 8000VA Quattro inverters running in three phase.
+The most impressive part of the system is the battery back-up system, this comprises of 2 x Sodium Nickel Chloride (SoNick) batteries and 3 x Victron 48V 8000VA Quattro inverters running in three phases.
 This back-up system also has a generator input which will allow a pre wired generator input on the back of the building to be used when extended outages occur.

 The buildings wiring and switch boards have been reconfigured so that certain circuits will function when and if the power goes out (in the hills this happens often).
 Dedicated back-up circuits include the computers in reception, lights, server room including air conditioner, medicine fridges upstairs, front electric door, Phone and alarm systems, some consulting rooms upstairs and a couple downstairs.
 This backup will allow the centre to function with basic facilities until the grid power has been restored, or a generator has been hooked up to the building.